wpilibsuite/frc-docs/source/docs/software/wpilib-tools/choreo/index.rst

 Choreo is a tool for calculating time optimal autonomous trajectories.
 This allows simple and efficient creation of autonomous routines.

 .. image:: /docs/software/wpilib-tools/choreo/images/choreo.png
+   :alt: Screenshot of an Choreo showing the 2024 FRC field with a trajectory plotted on it

 In Visual Studio Code, press :kbd:`Ctrl+Shift+P` and type ``WPILib`` or click the WPILib logo in the top right to launch the WPILib Command Palette.
 Select :guilabel:`Start Tool`, then select :guilabel:`Choreo`.